minlanyu/cs145-site/infra.md

 We run all our programs in a virtual machine.
 The VM has the P4 and Mininet environment already set up for you.

 - **Download the virtual machine we prepared**.
-The virtual machine files for VMWare and Virtualbox can be downloaded at this [link](<https://www.dropbox.com/sh/ijh8833uu3gfc8o/AADr-4ZcxSHXFCdU-8A1PRjga?dl=0>).
+The virtual machine files for VMWare can be downloaded at this [link](<https://www.dropbox.com/sh/ijh8833uu3gfc8o/AADr-4ZcxSHXFCdU-8A1PRjga?dl=0>).

 - **Install the VM.** Directly use your virtual machine software to open the VM file downloaded.
 The username and the password of this VM are both **p4**.
   *Note*: The VM file is large.
 It could consume about 40G disk size in your laptop.
 Please reserve enough space in your disk before installing the VM.